 You can use an Office Data Connection (.odc) file to connect to a Microsoft SQL Server database from a Microsoft Office Excel 2007 file.
 SQL Server is a full-featured, relational database program that is designed for enterprise-wide data solutions that require optimum performance, availability, scalability, and security.

 - On the Data tab, in the Get External Data group, click From Other Sources, and then click From SQL Server.

-This starts the Data Connection Wizard.
+The Data Connection Wizard starts.
 This wizard has three pages.

 Page 1: Connect to Database Server

-- In the Server name box, type the name of the SQL Server computer that you want to connect to.
+- In step 1, type the name of the SQL Server computer in the Server name box.

-- Under Log on credentials, do one of the following:
+- In step 2, under Log on credentials, do one of the following:

 - To use your current Microsoft Windows user name and password, click Use Windows Authentication.